Frontonasal dysplasia: Pai syndrome

-The Pai Syndrome is a rare subtype of frontonasal dysplasia.
+Pai Syndrome is a rare subtype of frontonasal dysplasia.
 It is a triad of developmental defects of the face, comprising midline cleft of the upper lip, nasal and facial skin polyps and central nervous system lipomas.
 When all the cases are compared, a difference in severity of the midline cleft of the upper lip can be seen.
 The mild form presents with just a gap between the upper teeth.
 The severe group presents with a complete cleft of the upper lip and alveolar ridge.

-Nervous system lipomas are rare congenital benign tumors of the central nervous system, mostly located in the medial line and especially in the corpus callosum.
+Nervous system lipomas are rare, congenital, benign tumors of the central nervous system, mostly located in the medial line and especially in the corpus callosum.
 Generally, patients with these lipomas present with strokes.
-However, patients with the Pai syndrome don't.
-That is why it is suggested that isolated nervous system lipomas have a different embryological origin than the lipomas present in the Pai syndrome.
+However, patients with Pai syndrome don't.
+Hence, it is suggested that isolated nervous system lipomas have a different embryological origin than the lipomas present in Pai syndrome.
 The treatment of CNS lipomas mainly consists of observation and follow up.

 Skin lipomas occur relatively often in the normal population.
 However, facial and nasal lipomas are rare, especially in childhood.
-However, the Pai syndrome often present with facial and nasal polyps.
+However, Pai syndrome often presents with facial and nasal polyps.
 These skin lipomas are benign, and are therefore more a cosmetic problem than a functional problem.

 The skin lipomas can develop on different parts of the face.
 The most common place is the nose.
 Other common places are the forehead, the conjunctivae and the frenulum linguae.
 The amount of skin lipomas is not related to the severity of the midline clefting.

-Patients with the Pai syndrome have a normal neuropsychological development.
+Patients with Pai syndrome have a normal neuropsychological development.

-Until today there is no known cause for the Pai syndrome.

-The large variety in phenotypes make the Pai syndrome difficult to diagnose.
+As of 2026, there is no known cause for Pai syndrome.
+The large variety in phenotypes make Pai syndrome difficult to diagnose.
 Thus the incidence of Pai syndrome seems to be underestimated.

 Acromelic frontonasal dysplasia (AFND)

 Acromelic frontonasal dysplasia is a rare subtype of FND.
 It has an autosomal dominant inheritance.
 Acromelic frontonasal dysplasia is associated with central nervous system malformations and limb defects including a clubfoot, an underdeveloped shin-bone, and preaxial polydactyly of the feet.
 Preaxial polydactyly is a condition in which there are too many toes on the side of the big toe.
-The phenotype of AFND is severe: a type Ia DeMyer and a Sedano type D. In contrast to the other subtypes of FND, AFND has a relatively high frequency of underlying malformations of the brain.
+The phenotype of AFND is severe: a type 1a DeMyer and a Sedano type D. In contrast to the other subtypes of FND, AFND has a relatively high frequency of underlying malformations of the brain.

 Frontorhiny

 Frontorhiny is another subtype of FND.
-It consists of multiple characteristics.
-Patient are characterized by: hypertelorism, a wide nasal bridge, a split nasal tip, a broad columella (strip of skin running from the tip of the nose to the upper lip), widely separated narrow nostrils, a long philtrum (vertical groove on the upper lip) and two-sided nasal swellings.
+It consists of multiple characteristics: hypertelorism, a wide nasal bridge, a split nasal tip, a broad columella (strip of skin running from the tip of the nose to the upper lip), widely separated narrow nostrils, a long philtrum (vertical groove on the upper lip) and two-sided nasal swellings.

 Frontorhiny is one of the two subtypes of FND where a genetic mutation has been determined.
 The mutation has an autosomal recessive inheritance pattern.
 The syndrome is often seen in siblings and, most of the time, parents are carriers.
-See Genetics.